nixworks/public/news/2015/11/9/index.md

 ##### Syrian Civil War
 ### [Human Rights Watch releases a report finding, because of a language barrier, integration issues, and financial difficulties, more than 400,000 Syrian refugee children in Turkey are not able to attend school despite the Turkish government allowing them access to the Turkish schooling system. ](/news/2015/11/9/human-rights-watch-releases-a-report-finding-because-of-a-language-barrier-integration-issues-and-financial-difficulties-more-than-400-0.md)
-_Context: Human Rights Watch, Politics of Turkey, Syria, Syrian Civil War, Turkey, Turkish schooling system_
+_Context: Human Rights Watch, Politics of Turkey, Syria, Syrian Civil War, Turkish, Turkish schooling system_

 ##### Refugee immigration to Germany
 ### [Slovenia tightens controls over its Schengen border with Croatia due to concerns of an influx of migrants. ](/news/2015/11/9/slovenia-tightens-controls-over-its-schengen-border-with-croatia-due-to-concerns-of-an-influx-of-migrants.md)